cherninlab/Hieretic/README.md

 ## Overview

 HIERETIC is a strategic card game.
-Drawing inspiration from medieval grimoires and forbidden texts, players manipulate three layers of existence: Material, Mind, and Void.
+Drawing inspiration from medieval grimoires and forbidden texts, players manipulate two layers of existence: Material, and Mind.

 ## Game Highlights

-- **Three Layers of Reality**: Master the physical realm, corrupt minds, or bend the laws of existence
+- **Two Layers of Reality**: Master the physical realm, or corrupt minds
 - **Strategic Depth**: Every choice ripples across layers, creating intricate combinations
 - **Dynamic Reality**: Watch as your decisions alter the fabric of the game world
 - **Occult Lore**: Uncover ancient secrets and forbidden knowledge